Information about an encore presentation will be available soon.

 Breakthroughs in Education: Innovations in Equity, Access, and Quality

-TEACHERS - Explore innovation in education—what innovation is and how innovation and creativity can be used to design more vibrant and dynamic learning experiences for students.
+Explored innovation in education—what innovation is and how innovation and creativity can be used to design more vibrant and dynamic learning experiences for students.

-EDUCATION LEADERS - Understand trends in education, how to develop a 21st-century school, and how to engage educators to think in innovative and creative ways.
+Learned about trends in education, how to develop a 21st-century school, and how to engage educators to think in innovative and creative ways.

-NGO PROFESSIONALS - Acquire an innovative mindset, explore innovations in action, and share information with others who are working on new programs and initiatives in education.
+Acquired an innovative mindset, explore innovations in action, and share information with others who are working on new programs and initiatives in education.

-UNIVERSITY TEACHER EDUCATORS - Understand how supporting student teachers, soon to be educators, in innovative thinking and creativity can help to engage new teachers in the teaching profession.
+Considered how supporting student teachers, soon to be educators, in innovative thinking and creativity can help to engage new teachers in the teaching profession.

-Earn an Education Innovation Champion digital badge and continuing education units.
+Participants had access to video presentations, reflective activities, discussion boards, and resources.
+They had the opportunity to earn an Education Innovation Champion digital badge and continuing education units.